The Early Days

 - Women with Disability Australia

-In that year, AFDO’s Constitution was amended to allow state-based, cross-disability organisations to join the organisation and to give them representation on the Board.
+In that year, AFDO’s Constitution was amended to allow state-based, cross-disability organisations to join AFDO and for them to have a representative on the Board of AFDO.

-In September 2008, AFDO named Lesley Hall as the new Chief Executive Officer.
+In September 2008, Lesley was appointed as the new Chief Executive Officer of AFDO.
 Lesley brought a wealth of experience, skills and a long commitment to human rights for women, people with disabilities and Indigenous people.